Three days, three different resolutions, one common trait: white officers killing black males.

 Where: Balch Springs, Texas

-The outcomes: Haber fired the officer Tuesday, saying Oliver “violated several departmental policies.”
+The outcomes: Haber fired the officer, saying Oliver “violated several departmental policies.”
+Oliver was arrested in May and charged with first degree murder.

-Meanwhile, Jordan’s classmates at Mesquite High School are grieving the loss of the beloved football player and straight-A student.
+Meanwhile, Jordan’s classmates at Mesquite High School grieved the loss of the beloved football player and straight-A student.

 Alton Sterling, 37